 3.2 "Chancellor’s Cabinet"

-- means the Provost and Executive Vice Chancellor, the Vice Chancellor Business Affairs, the Vice Chancellor for Student Affairs, the Vice Chancellor for University Advancement, the Chief of Staff, the Director of External Affairs and Community Relations, the Director of Human Resource Services, the Director of Athletics and the General Counsel.
+- means the Provost and Executive Vice Chancellor, the Vice Chancellor of Finance and Operations, the Vice Chancellor for Student Affairs, the Vice Chancellor for University Advancement, the Chief of Staff, the Director of External Affairs and Community Relations, the Director of Human Resource Services, the Director of Athletics and the General Counsel.

 4 Policy and Procedure Statements